Skip to content

 File Attachments

-To include file attachments in a transactional message, use Content-Type multipart/form-data.
-Use the parameters described above as a JSON object via the data form key and include an arbitrary number of attachments via the file key.
+To include file attachments in a transactional message, use the multipart/form-data Content-Type.
+Use data param for the parameters described above as a JSON object.
+Include any number of attachments via the file param.

 curl -u "username:password" "http://localhost:9000/api/tx" -X POST \